bagder/uncurled/code/symptoms.md

-# Many bug-fixes address symptoms
+# Many bugfixes address symptoms

 In line with that, most first version patches and fixes you get from contributors (who by their nature most often are not long timers in the